hathkul/Nbaffinity/README.md

      write.csv(unknownprediction,'unknownprediction.csv')

-     (Note: Please adjust the above code to suit your needs)
+     (Note: Please adjust the above code to suit your needs.)

 ## Result explanation：
 The result will be returned as a csv file.